 Referring to the ACO

 Optometrists examine eyes for vision defects and eye disorders in order to prescribe corrective lenses and other appropriate treatments.
-The Australian College of Optometry (ACO) operates within Victoria and has a staff of optometrists with expert knowledge in all facets of eye health covering specialties such as paediatrics and contact lenses through to low vision and eye disease.
+The Australian College of Optometry (ACO) operates within Victoria and has a team of optometrists with expert knowledge in all facets of eye health, covering specialties such as paediatrics and contact lenses through to low vision and eye disease.